josephspurrier/golang-portable-windows/README.md

 This distribution is a portable workspace with boilerplate Go code as well as a portable version of the Git command-line client.

+## Download
+The latest release is [v1.0.0](https://github.com/josephspurrier/golang-portable-windows/releases/tag/1.0.0) (12-31-2014).

+The repository does not contain any binaries.
+Be sure to download the latest release which includes the binaries for Go and Git.

 ## Applications

 You get both all the original files from [go1.4.windows-amd64.zip](http://golang.org/dl/) and [msysGit](https://msysgit.github.io/).
 No changes have been made to any of the files, just extracted to separate folders.